chanzuckerberg/cryoet-data-portal/docs/intro_cryoet.md

   </figcaption>
 </figure>

+### Tomography

-- **Tomography**: "Tomography" refers to an imaging technique that provides 3D information of an object by capturing projection images from multiple angles.
+Tomography refers to an imaging technique that provides 3D information of an object by capturing projection images from multiple angles.
 CryoET collects 2D images representing rotational views or tilted projections from a sample.
 The collected 2D images, known as a _tilt series_, are then transformed into volume providing spatial information.
 Reconstructed 3D images are known as _tomograms_.

 <figure>
   <img src="_static/img/schematics_workflow.png"
     alt="Schematic of the cryoET imaging workflow."
+    width="75%"
   >
   <figcaption>Schematic of the cryoET imaging workflow.
 (A) First, a vitrified
   specimen, depicted here as a cell (gray oval) embedded in an ice slab is